Skip to main content

 Buffered to local SQLite

 The agent (z4j-bare) appends the event to a local SQLite buffer.
-If the brain is unreachable, events queue here safely and flush on reconnect.
+If z4j is unreachable, events queue here safely and flush on reconnect.
 Your app keeps running regardless.

 4. 4